tjglwcz/aozora-word-extractor/README.md

 # Aozora Bunko Vocabulary Extractor
 This is a Jupyter notebook used to retrieve vocabulary data from books hosted on [Aozora Bunko](https://www.aozora.gr.jp/) - a digital library of classic Japanese literature - and assign the JLPT (Japanese Language Proficiency Test, with N5 being the easiest and N1 being the hardest) level to each word.
 The final data frame is used to create a visual guide to text difficulty for Japanese learners.

+The data gathering process has been documented in this [Jupyter Notebook](./aozora-word-extractor.ipynb)

 ## Final Visualisation
 ![](./Rashomon.png)
 *The Tableau dashboard is also available [here](https://public.tableau.com/app/profile/tomasz.jagie.owicz/viz/JapaneseClassicLiteratureJLPTVocabularyAnalysis/Rashomon).*